Yang Yo-seob: Biography

 Yang was born in Seoul, South Korea on January 5, 1990, in a small family with one older sister, Yang Hae-yeon.
 His name Yoseob was the Hanja version of the name Joseph, which was later sinicized by the decision of his grand father.
 He first gained interest in music and started practicing singing after listening to Brian McKnight's music.
 He then listened to a lot of music of a similar style, but realized that he should not be biased towards a certain genre and started listening to dance music and rock as well.
 When he was in high school, he joined a school band where he performed a lot of hard rock and metal during their performances.
 Yang wanted to try modern rock; however, his seniors at that time said that it would ruin the mood and ultimately not be a success.

 Yang became a JYP Entertainment trainee, but left after receiving a bad grade from practice reviews.
 He moved agencies, to M Boat Entertainment (a former sister company of YG Entertainment) where he was trained for five years before transferring to Cube Entertainment where he became a member of Beast.
 While still a trainee at Cube Entertainment, he became a backup dancer for AJ, his soon-to-be group member and former high school friend, now known as Lee Gi-kwang, in the music videos and live performances of "Wiping the Tears" and "Dancing Shoes".

 Yang is the main vocalist of Beast.
-He released a digital single together with Dalmatian's Daniel titled "First Snow and First Kiss" and participated in singing original sound tracks (OSTs) for various Korean dramas such as "Happy Birthday" for More Charming by the Day and "I Cherish That Person" for My Princess. and "Loving You" – for All My Love.
-Yang has also participated in various TV shows, including KBS' "Oh!
-My School".
+He released a digital single together with Dalmatian's Daniel titled "First Snow and First Kiss" and participated in singing original sound tracks (OSTs) for various Korean dramas such as "Happy Birthday" for More Charming by the Day, "I Cherish That Person" for My Princess, and "Loving You" for All My Love.
+Yang has also participated in various TV shows, including KBS' Oh!
+My School.

-Yang Yoseob attended Dong-ah Institute of Media and Arts, formerly known as Dong-Ah Broadcasting College, and graduated in 2014.
+Yang attended Dong-ah Institute of Media and Arts, formerly known as Dong-Ah Broadcasting College, and graduated in 2014.

 On January 24, 2019, Yang began his mandatory military service as a conscripted police officer and was discharged on August 30, 2020.